 Ameren, headquartered in St. Louis, Missouri, is a public utility holding company whose primary assets are its equity interests in its subsidiaries.
 Ameren's subsidiaries are separate, independent legal entities with separate businesses, assets, and liabilities.
 Dividends on Ameren's common stock and the payment of expenses by Ameren depend on distributions made to it by its subsidiaries.
-Ameren's principal subsidiaries are listed below, including Ameren Missouri, Ameren Illinois, and ATXI.
-Ameren also has other subsidiaries that conduct other activities, such as the provision of shared services.
-Ameren evaluates competitive electric transmission investment opportunities as they arise.
+Ameren's principal subsidiaries are listed below.
+Ameren also has other subsidiaries that conduct other activities, such as providing shared services.

 - Union Electric Company, doing business as Ameren Missouri, operates a rate-regulated electric generation, transmission, and distribution business and a rate-regulated natural gas distribution business in Missouri.
 Ameren Missouri was incorporated in Missouri in 1922 and is successor to a number of companies, the oldest of which was organized in 1881.
 It is the largest electric utility in the state of Missouri.
 It supplies electric and natural gas service to a 24,000-square-mile area in central and eastern Missouri, which includes the Greater St. Louis area.
 Ameren Missouri supplies electric service to 1.2 million customers and natural gas service to 0.1 million customers. - Ameren Illinois Company, doing business as Ameren Illinois, operates rate-regulated electric transmission, electric distribution, and natural gas distribution businesses in Illinois.
 Ameren Illinois was incorporated in Illinois in 1923 and is the successor to a number of companies, the oldest of which was organized in 1902.
 Ameren Illinois supplies electric and natural gas utility service to a 40,000 square mile area in central and southern Illinois.
-Ameren Illinois supplies electric service to 1.2 million customers and natural gas service to 0.8 million customers. - ATXI operates a FERC rate-regulated electric transmission business.
-ATXI is developing MISO-approved electric transmission projects, including the Illinois Rivers and Mark Twain projects, and placed the Spoon River project in service in February 2018.
+Ameren Illinois supplies electric service to 1.2 million customers and natural gas service to 0.8 million customers. - Ameren Transmission Company of Illinois, doing business as ATXI, operates a FERC rate-regulated electric transmission business.
+ATXI was incorporated in Illinois in 2006.
+ATXI is constructing MISO-approved electric transmission projects, including the Illinois Rivers and Mark Twain projects, and operates the Spoon River project, which was placed in service in February 2018.
+Ameren also evaluates competitive electric transmission investment opportunities as they arise.

 Ameren's financial statements are prepared on a consolidated basis and therefore include the accounts of its majority-owned subsidiaries.
 All intercompany transactions have been eliminated.
 Ameren Missouri and Ameren Illinois have no subsidiaries.
 All tabular dollar amounts are in millions, unless otherwise indicated.
-Unless otherwise stated, these notes to the financial statements exclude discontinued operations for all periods presented.